Background & Purpose

 • Eileen Galvez, La Casa Cultural Center

-• Burgwell Howard, Senior Associate Dean of Student Engagement
+• Burgwell Howard, Student Engagement

 • Matthew Makomenaw, Native American Cultural Center